raulsenaferreira/AMANDA/README.md

 ## AMANDA: Semi-supervised approach for learning on environments with gradual drift and extreme verification latency

-You can test the framework for artificial datasets through a jupyter notebook in Datasets/benchmarking/sinthetic/BATCH_MODE or STREAM_MODE
+You can test the framework installing the Jupyter notebook in your machine and going to the specific file and executing the code (CTRL+ENTER)

+for artificial datasets go to Datasets/benchmarking/sinthetic/BATCH_MODE

-You can test the framework for real datasets through a jupyter notebook in Datasets/benchmarking/real/BATCH_MODE or STREAM_MODE
+for real datasets go to Datasets/benchmarking/real/BATCH_MODE

-### Project structure
+## Project structure

 Here are the structure of the project

-#### Folders
+### Folders

 **data** = All datasets (real and sinthetic) applied to this work.
 It contains data from experiments from LevelIW and SCARGC algorithms.